root-THC/ESTUDIO/BBDD/apuntesgod.md

 -- AÑADIR TODOS USUARIOS
  GRANT ALL PRIVILEGES ON emp FROM pep;
- SINTAXIS = GRANT ALL PRIVILEGES ON tabla FROM usuario/rol;
+ SINTAXIS = GRANT ALL PRIVILEGES ON tabla TO usuario/rol;
  ```
 ---